 - e.
 Debris Control Employ screens, booms, settling ponds, or other methods to eliminate or minimize waste, garbage and floatable debris in stormwater discharges and ensure that this debris is not discharged to receiving waters. - f.
 Dust Generation and Vehicle Tracking of Industrial Materials Minimize generation of dust, offsite tracking and discharge of soil, particulates and raw, final or waste materials. - g.
-Housekeeping Routinely clean all exposed areas that may contribute pollutants to stormwater with measures such as sweeping at regular intervals, litter pick-up, keeping materials orderly and labeled, promptly clean-up spills and leaks, proper maintenance of vehicles and stowing materials in appropriate containers. - h.
+Housekeeping Routinely clean all exposed areas that may contribute pollutants to stormwater with measures such as sweeping at regular intervals, litter pick-up, keeping materials orderly and labeled, prompt clean-up of spills and leaks, proper maintenance of vehicles and stowing materials in appropriate containers. - h.
 Spill Prevention and Response Procedure Minimize the potential for leaks, spills and other releases that may be exposed to stormwater and develop plans that include methods for spill prevention and clean-up and notification procedures.
-At a minimum, the permit registrant must conduct spill prevention and response measures including the following: - i.
-Clean up spills or leaks promptly using absorbents or other effective methods to prevent discharge of pollutants and use spill/overflow protection equipment; - ii.
-Store all hazardous substances (see Schedule D.3, Definitions), petroleum/oil liquids, and other chemical solid or chemical liquid materials that have potential to contaminate stormwater within berms or other secondary containment devices to prevent leaks and spills.
-If the use of berms or secondary containment devices is not practicable, then store such substances in areas that do not drain off-site or into the storm sewer system; - iii.
-Plainly label containers to encourage proper handling and facilitate proper response if spills or leaks occur as required by local, state and federal rules; - iv.
-Implement preventative measures, such as barriers between material storage and traffic areas, secondary containment provisions, and procedures for material storage and handling; - v.
-Develop procedures for expeditiously stopping, containing, and cleaning up leaks, spills and other releases.
+At a minimum, the permit registrant must use spill prevention and response measures including the following: - i.
+Procedures for plainly labeling containers that could be susceptible to spillage or leakage to encourage proper handling and facilitate rapid response if spills or leaks occur as required by local, state and federal rules; - ii.
+Preventative measures, such as barriers between material storage and traffic areas, secondary containment provisions, and procedures for material storage and handling; - iii.
+Procedures for expeditiously stopping, containing, and cleaning up leaks, spills and other releases.
 Make the methods and procedures available to appropriate personnel.
 Employees who may cause, detect, or respond to a spill or leak must be trained in these procedures.
-Have the necessary clean-up material on-site and readily available; and - vi.
+Have the necessary clean-up material on-site and readily available; and - iv.
 Procedures for notification of appropriate facility personnel, DEQ or agent, and the Oregon Emergency Response System (1-800-452-0311), when a spill may endanger health or the environment.
 Contact information must be in locations that are readily accessible and available. - i.
-Preventative Maintenance Regularly inspect, clean, maintain, and repair all industrial equipment and systems and materials handling and storage areas that are exposed to stormwater to avoid situations that may result in leaks, spills, and other potential releases of pollutants discharged to receiving waters.
-Clean, maintain and repair all control measures, including stormwater structures and temporary measures, catch basins, and treatment facilities to ensure effective operation as designed and in a manner that prevents the discharge of pollution. - j.
-Employee Education Develop and maintain an employee orientation and education program to inform personnel of the pertinent components and goals of this permit and the SWPCP. - i.
-Training must cover:
+Preventative Maintenance Regularly inspect, clean, maintain, and repair all industrial equipment and systems and materials handling and storage areas that are exposed to stormwater to avoid situations that may result in leaks, spills, and other releases of pollutants discharged to receiving waters.
+Clean, maintain and repair all control measures, including stormwater structures, catch basins, and treatment facilities to ensure effective operation as designed and in a manner that prevents the discharge of pollution. - j.
+Employee Education Develop and maintain an employee orientation and education program to inform personnel on the pertinent components and goals of this permit and the SWPCP. - i.
+Training must cover: - (1) Specific control measures used to achieve the narrative technology based effluent limits, such as spill response procedures and good housekeeping practices, and - (2) Monitoring, inspection, reporting and documentation requirements.